AztecProtocol/aztec-packages/docs/docs/dev_docs/testing/cheat_codes.md

 ```

 #### Description
-Stores the value in storage slot on a L1 contract
+Stores the value in storage slot on a L1 contract.

 #### Example
 ```